Brined Buffalo Chicken Wings

 Credit: Photo: Linda Xiao; Food Styling: Brett Regot

-Whether it’s been at a restaurant, a bar, or a friend’s house, there’s one constant over the years that connects all of the great fried chicken wings I’ve had: They’ve been brined.
-Brining chicken is like giving the meat an internal basting, and there’s really no substitute for it.
-This is ideal for wings, which can dry out rather easily.
-That feeling of biting into a dry, overcooked, chewy wing is just completely unnecessary.
+Whether it’s been at a restaurant, a bar, or a friend’s house, there’s one constant over the years that connects all of the great chicken wings I’ve had: They’ve been brined.
+If you’ve ever had that feeling of biting into a dry, overcooked, chewy wing, it’s completely preventable.
 Wings should be crispy on the outside and juicy on the inside.
 That process, friends, starts with a good brine.

 Credit: Photo: Linda Xiao; Food Styling: Brett Regot

-Brined Chicken Wings Recipe
+Brined Buffalo Chicken Wings Recipe

 Prep time 15 minutes